Materials-Consortia/OPTIMADE/optimade.md

   * **next**: represents a link to fetch the next set of results.
 When the current response is the last page of data, this field MUST be either omitted or `null`-valued.

   The following fields are reserved for pagination.
+Their values are as with `next`, in the sense that they should be a "link".
 An implementation MAY offer these links:

   * **prev**: the previous page of data. `null` or omitted when the current response is the first page of data.
   * **last**: the last page of data.